This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Raja Ampat, located in the West Papua province of Indonesia, is home to 1,500 islands that comprise one of Southeast Asia’s most beautiful and pristine regions.
+Raja Ampat, located in the West Papua province of Indonesia, is an archipelago of 1,500 small islands.

-The area is known for its jungle covered islands, turquoise waters, hidden caves, and an unparalleled diversity of marine life.
+It’s one of Southeast Asia’s most beautiful and pristine regions, and is known for its jungle covered lands, turquoise waters, hidden caves, and an unparalleled diversity of marine life.

 Why Visit Raja Ampat Indonesia

-But unlike Bali, Lombok and other popular places to visit in Idonesia, Raja Ampat has remained a hidden paradise, visited by less than 30,000 tourists per year.
+Unlike Bali, Lombok and other popular places to visit in Indonesia, Raja Ampat is visited by less than 5,000 tourists per year.

 A trip to Raja Ampat offers a peaceful escape from the hectic tourist cities and popular destinations in Indonesia and an opportunity to connect with nature at its best.